kemokemo/htmldiff/README.md

 - github.com/documize/html-diff
 - github.com/gobuffalo/packr/v2

+I would like to take this opportunity to thank the authors of these wonderful libraries and tools.
+Thank you!

 ### Note

 Tool `packr2` is used to convert template file `template/index.html` to `packrd/packed-packr.go` for inclusion in the binary.
 Tool `packr2` is installed as follows.